justainet/JUST-AI-Survey-Pilot/README.md

-Material for the piloting of the JUST AI reflective survey tool.
+Material for the piloting of JUST AI's reflective survey tool.